simolus3/drift/docs/content/en/docs/platforms.md

 ### macOS

 This one is easy!
 Just use the `VmDatabase` from `package:moor/ffi.dart`.
 No further setup is necessary.

-If you need the latest sqlite3 version, further setup is necessary.
-In that case, keep on reading.
+If you need a custom sqlite3 library, or want to make sure that your app will always use a specific sqlite3 version, you can also ship that version with your app.

 ### Bundling sqlite with your app

 If you don't want to use the `sqlite3` version from the operating system (or if it's not available), you can also ship `sqlite3` with your app.
+The best way to do that depends on how you ship your app.
+Here, we assume that you can install the dynamic library for `sqlite` next to your application executable.

 This example shows how to do that on Linux, by using a custom `sqlite3.so` that we assume lives next to your application: